 Normally immune system of the body attack foreign invaders such as viruses and bacteria.

-• There is intense itching and burning sensation of the skin.
+• There are intense itching and burning sensation of the skin.

-• In cases where mucous membranes of the skin are affected, then it lead to pain, burning, peeling away of affected inner lining tissues and sensitivity to acidic foods.
+• In cases where mucous membranes of the skin are affected, then it leads to pain, burning, peeling away of affected inner lining tissues and sensitivity to acidic foods.

-• Eating is difficult for patient and if involvement is in deeper areas of the throat then it lead to coughing.
+• Eating is difficult for the patient and if involvement is in deeper areas of the throat then it leads to coughing.

 • If the nose is involved there occurs nosebleed.